southwick-associates/B4W-19-01/README.md

 ### Software Environment

-The project was setup using package [renv](https://rstudio.github.io/renv/index.html) which makes use of `.Rprofile` and `renv` files.
-You can use `renv::restore()` to set the project library used for this analysis.
+The project was setup using [package renv](https://rstudio.github.io/renv/index.html).
+Use `renv::restore()` to build the project library used for this analysis.

 ## CO Survey Data